Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: Mean-variance optimization problem.

-Since motivation of our objective function comes from mean-variance optimization, it is worth to compare our results with solution to the latter.
-To solve mean-variance optimization problem we consider the following functional
+Since motivation of our objective function comes from the mean-variance optimization, it is worth to compare our results with the solution to the latter.
+To solve the mean-variance optimization problem we consider the following functional